You are here

 Training and Education

 Pagemasters must complete Drupal training before being granted access to the Bentley website.
 It is their responsibility to remain up-to-date on changes to the Drupal workflow process and complete additional training as needed.
+In some cases, we may require mandatory Drupal retraining, at our discretion.

 Each year, Digital Engagement will communicate the minimum training that pagemasters will be expected to complete each year, which will depend on the design and requirements of their specific site.
 Additional training may be required depending on site/Drupal/institutional developments, changes, and/or needs, and will be communicated as soon as possible.
-Drupal access will be revoked for any pagemasters who do not fulfill training requirements outlined by Digital Engagement.
+Drupal access will be revoked for any pagemasters who do not fulfill training requirements as outlined by Digital Engagement.

 Web Help Requests